johnblakey/rivers-simple-frontend/README.md

 - ~~Favorite charts pinned to top~~
 - Fix avatar not uploading and fix the position of the avatar and login
 - Allow user to save type of sort chosen (alphabetical vs current)
-- Verify aving chart positions
+- Verify saving chart positions
 - Allow manually setting timezone (default is use the client to set it)
 - Allow rearranging (arrows? drag them?) favorite charts pinned to top and save the new arrangement